SAP-samples/teched2023-DA161/exercises/ex2/README.md

 - Employ statistical calculations in aggregations of your data
 - Integrate calculation input controls to simulate values in your visualizations

-Define what view mode of the story you need to control for your end users view vs embed mode of your stories.
-Learn you to control the toolbar features via story settings.